-I run a lot of telemarketing training courses and one thing that strike me more than anything was when we do exercises and role plays is the lack of understanding that the call should be less about products and services and more about the customer and their needs.
+I run a lot of telemarketing training courses and one thing that struck me more than anything was when we do exercises and role-plays is the lack of understanding that the call should be less about products and services and more about the customer and their needs.

 It sits in two main areas